licesonw/cdk-fargate-alb-routing/README.md

 # Path-based microservices routing with ALB and AWS Fargate

-This CDK app allows you to easily deploy Docker images that reside in ECR with AWS Fargate behind an Application Load Balancer with path-based routing.
+This CDK app allows you to easily deploy Docker images (either in ECR or Docker Hub) with AWS Fargate behind an Application Load Balancer with path-based routing.
+Additionally, the app will set up a private DNS namespace with Route 53 and AWS CloudMap to enable service discovery and allow for standardized communication between services.

 ## Architecture